paulmadsenhbar/HIPs/pex.md

 ## Rationale

-The DID Presentation Exchange specification (https://identity.foundation/presentation-exchange/) defines an abstract pattern between a Verifier and a Holder - specifically
+The DIF Presentation Exchange specification (https://identity.foundation/presentation-exchange/) defines an abstract pattern between a Verifier and a Holder - specifically
 "a way for Verifiers to describe proof requirements, and for Holders to describe submissions of proof which align with those requirements."

 This specification defines a binding of this abstract pettern for the Guardian Selective Disclosure architecture that uses IPFS & Hedera Consensus Service (HCS)

 ## Specification

+### High-Level Flow

+1. A Guardian implementation, acting as a Verifier, publishes a protected VP to IPFS.
+The VP indicates that there are non-public attributes available to requestors that have a certain role.
+Thism is the Presentation Definition.
+2. An Auditor is notified of the availability of the non-public attributes.
+They determine they meet the necessary authorization rule
+3. The Auditor, acting as a Holder, creates an HCS message requesting access to the non-public VP.
+The HCS message carries a VP proving their certification.
+The HCS message is submitted to the Hedera network.
+This is the Presentation Submission.
+4. The Guardian implementation is notified of the request.
+It validates the Holder's VP and compares the certifications within the Holder's VC to the Presentation Definition

 ### Presentation Definition